Towards Efficient Certification of Maritime Remote Operation Centers: Authors' Biographies

 \subsection{Concept for a Hazard Database}

 Based on the categorization of hazard sources we provide a first sketch of how a hazard database could support the certification process of a MASS-ROC pair, cf.~Figure \ref{fig:hazard_database}.

-The Hazard-DB contains use cases, exemplified by 'Port Entrance Takeover', which encompasses generic HARA artifacts rooted in the categories from the functional Architecture described in Figure~\ref{fig:functional_architecture}: Data Communication, Human Machine Interface, Human Operator, and SOTIF.
-The certification workflow demonstrates a cyclical process beginning with the planning of new MASS-ROC use cases, progressing through system development with integrated HARA, and culminating in the MASS-ROC certification.
-The concept employs a bidirectional knowledge transfer mechanism: it leverages existing database knowledge from previous HARAs to inform current analyses while simultaneously updating the database with insights from ongoing HARA processes, thereby creating a continuous learning framework that enhances the accuracy and comprehensiveness of future risk assessments for MASS-ROC.
-Once the Hazard-DB went through an inital HARA iteration for a given use case, we can expect an efficiency increase regarding the entire certification process.
+The Hazard-DB contains use cases, exemplified by 'Port Entrance Takeover', which encompasses generic HARA artifacts rooted in the categories from the functional architecture of Figure~\ref{fig:functional_architecture}: Data Communication, Human Machine Interface, Human Operator, and SOTIF.
+The certification workflow demonstrates a cyclical process beginning with the planning of new MASS-ROC use cases, progressing through system development with an integrated HARA, and culminating in the MASS-ROC certification.

+The concept employs a bidirectional knowledge transfer mechanism: it leverages existing database knowledge from previous HARAs to inform current analyses while simultaneously updating the database with insights from ongoing HARA processes, thereby creating a continuous learning framework that enhances the accuracy and comprehensiveness of future risk assessments for MASS-ROC pairs.
+Once the Hazard-DB underwent the inital set up for a given use case, we can subsequently expect an efficiency increase regarding the future certification processes.